"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ezekiel 35:10-11 - "Because you have said, 'These two nations and these two countries shall be mine, and we will possess them,' although the LORD was there, therefore, as I live," says the Lord GOD, "I will do according to your anger and according to the envy which you showed in your hatred against them; and I will make Myself known among them when I judge you."

-God also said that when Israel returns, the land that became desolate after the exile would be blessed again.
-I have seen with my own eyes that the desert is blooming!
+God also said that He would bless the land that was desolate when His people return from exile.
+I have seen with my own eyes that the desert in Israel is blooming!

 Ezekiel 36:8-11 - But you, O mountains of Israel, you shall shoot forth your branches and yield your fruit to My people Israel, for they are about to come.
 For indeed I am for you, and I will turn to you, and you shall be tilled and sown.
 I will multiply men upon you, all the house of Israel, all of it; and the cities shall be inhabited and the ruins rebuilt.
 I will multiply upon you man and beast; and they shall increase and bear young; I will make you inhabited as in former times, and do better for you than at your beginnings.
 Then you shall know that I am the LORD.